Duped Till Doomsday: Production

 The script was adapted from the 1955-published novel Kameraden by Franz Fühmann.
 Fühmann himself was excluded from participating in the production.
-The picture was the first of the "army epics", a new East German genre that reformed the classic German style of portraying military comradeship, replacing the typical soldiery friendship with plots centered on moral dilemmas facing the servicemen.
+The picture was the first of the "army epics", a new East German genre that reformed the classic German style of portraying military comradeship, replacing the typical tales of military friendship with plots centered on moral dilemmas facing the servicemen.
 In addition, the picture was intended as a response to the war films produced in the West at those years.

 Reception

 Betrogen bis zum jüngsten Tag was the first East German film to be entered into the Cannes Film Festival; a year earlier, at 1956, Zar und Zimmermann and Der Teufelskreis were screened outside the competition.
 Although the picture had no chance of winning due to political considerations, it was nominated for the Palme d'Or.

 The film was DEFA's most successful project since the 1946 Murderers Among Us.
 It was well received abroad.
 The Punch magazine's reviewer wrote that it was "very worth seeing... mostly admirable, flowed in the end."
 The East German media called it "the first DEFA war film" and praised it.
 Fühmann's work received considerable attention due to the film, and his books were re-printed.